IDIASLab/SparkKG-ML/docs/dataAcquisition.rst

 - ``nullDrop()``: This method drops columns and rows from a DataFrame based on specified thresholds for null values.

-In this example, we will demonstrate how to retrieve data from a SPARQL endpoint and apply null value handling methods using the RDFX library.
+In this example, we will demonstrate how to retrieve data from a SPARQL endpoint and apply null value handling methods using the SparkKG-ML library.

 Scenario 1: Null Drop
 ~~~~~~~~~~~~~~~~~~~~~~~~